 a troubling, growing trend

 David Lund, a San Diego native, served in the United States Air Force for 6 years in active duty.
 In his chosen field, Security Forces, David would often travel to multiple hot zones in several countries and provide a security role for some of the USAF’s multimillion dollar assets.
 During a 8 month deployment in Iraq, David was exposed to constant mortar barrages and was tasked with tracking down unexploded ordnances (UXOs) both inside and outside the wire which drew a constant source of paranoia.
-These experiences, cumulating with an unexpected divorce back home to his estranged ex-wife, caused David to develop PTSD and major depression, often leading to thoughts and actions suggesting suicide.
+These experiences, cumulating with an unexpected divorce back home to his estranged ex-wife, caused David to develop PTSD and major depression, often leading to suicidal gestures and actions.

-In 2010, David elected to leave the Air Force and travel to Arizona to be with his family and to hopefully escape his war wounds.
-Unfortunately, the demons never left and grew worse over time especially with the death of a good friend.
+In 2010, David elected to leave the Air Force and travel to Arizona to be with his family in hopes to escape his war wound.
+David lost a good friend to suicide and went down a dark road.
 David sought counseling but often resorted to heavy alcohol consumption which was kept private from his family.